EBOD13/PhishShieldAI/README.md

 - Continuously improve the model with new datasets and advanced AI techniques.

 ## Why PhishShieldAI?
 PhishShieldAI is designed to empower users and organizations by providing a proactive defense against phishing attacks.
-By combining cutting-edge AI with real-time threat analysis, it ensures business continuity
+By combining cutting-edge AI with real-time threat analysis, it ensures business continuity and strengthens cybersecurity posture.